 It is home to three medieval castles – Castelgrande, Montebello, and Sasso Corbaro.
 They are said to be some of the most well-preserved castles in all of Switzerland.

 The iconic double bridge over the emerald green water of the Verzasca river can be found in the village of Lavertezzo.

 It is the village of national importance because, according to the number of inhabitants (only 13), it is the smallest political municipality in Switzerland.

 It is nice to slow down the pace and enjoy everything this place has to offer.

 I first heard the name of this town as a kid while watching my favorite movie with Louis de Funès “Delusions of Grandeur” when the Spanish queen says: “Locarno, Switzerland”.
 Since that time I wanted to visit this town with colorful houses on the lakeshore of Lago Maggiore.

 Switzerland on a smaller scale.
 If you don´t have time to travel all over Switzerland to see all its beauties, just visit this beautiful open-air theme park and you´ll explore it within a few hours.

 10. Alprose Schokoladenfabrik

 What do you say to my trip destinations?
-Are you already in the mood to travel the “Sonnenstube der Schweiz”?
+Are you already in the mood to travel to the “Sonnenstube der Schweiz”?
 I definitely am!
 So see you there in a few days! 🙂